wynksaiddestroy/py_stringmatching/docs/Tutorial.rst

    # create a qgram tokenizer with q=3 that returns a set of tokens
    qg3_tok_set = sm.QgramTokenizer(qval=3, return_set=True)

+So given the same string "up up and away", the tokenizer alphabet_tok_set (defined above) will convert it into a set of tokens ['up', 'and', 'away'].

 All tokenizers have a **tokenize** method which tokenizes a given input string into a set or bag of tokens (depending on whether the flag return_set is True or False), as these examples illustrate: